g-castillomoro/mechanistic-mutational-route-prediction-v1/README.md

 # Network-Informed Mutational Route Predictor (NIMRP) v1

-This is a **repository of the code created by Gaston Luca Castillo Moro**, as part of Martino et. al. (2024).
+This is a **repository of the code created by Gaston Luca Castillo Moro**, as part of Tobares et. al. (2025).
 Its aim is to provide a **readily-accessible tool** for researchers, even for those who may not be well-versed in coding, to apply the mechanistic model in Lind et. al. (2019) easily to their objects of study with **basic Python knowledge**, something that wasn't possible before.
 This is done in the spirit of spreading and **showcasing the potential of mechanistic models** for investigations on genomic architecture and predictability of adaptation/evolution, and serves as a platform for the development of novel models that expand on this one.

 Usage
 ------